Schedule 11A - Donations and gifts tax credit calculation

 You can allocate a GRE donation among any of:

-In addition, a gift made after the 36 month period but within 60 months after the date of death by a former GRE that continues to meet all of the requirements of a GRE except for the 36 month time limit, can be allocated among any of:
+In addition, for 2016 and subsequent tax years, a gift made after the 36 month period but within 60 months after the date of death by a former GRE that continues to meet all of the requirements of a GRE except for the 36 month time limit, can be allocated among any of:

 Inter vivos trust